-These procedures ("the Code Procedures") are prescribed for the administration of the Dubbo Regional Council Code of Conduct ("the Code of Conduct").
+These procedures ("the Model Code Procedures") are prescribed for the administration of the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct").

-The Dubbo Regional Council Code of Conduct is made under section 440 of the Local Government Act 1993 ("the LGA") and the Local Government (General) Regulation 2005 ("the Regulation").
+The Model Code of Conduct is made under section 440 of the Local Government Act 1993 ("the LGA") and the Local Government (General) Regulation 2005 ("the Regulation").
 Section 440 of the LGA requires every council (including county councils) and joint organisation to adopt a code of conduct that incorporates the provisions of the Model Code of Conduct.

-The Dubbo Regional Council Code of Conduct Procedures are made under section 440AA of the LGA and the Regulation.
+The Model Code Procedures are made under section 440AA of the LGA and the Regulation.
 Section 440AA of the LGA requires every council (including county councils) and joint organisation to adopt procedures for the administration of their code of conduct that incorporate the provisions of the Model Code Procedures.

-In adopting procedures for the administration of their adopted codes of conduct, councils and joint organisations may supplement the Code Procedures.
+In adopting procedures for the administration of their adopted codes of conduct, councils and joint organisations may supplement the Model Code Procedures.
 However, provisions that are not consistent with those prescribed under the Model Code Procedures will have no effect.